rth/vtext/python/README.md

-# py-text-vectorize
+# vtextpy

-This is a Python wrapper for the Rust text-vectorize crate.
+This is a Python wrapper for the Rust vtext crate.

 ## Installation